David Katz (conductor): Career

 In 1969, Katz and his wife Jeanne Dale Katz founded Long Lake Camp for the Arts a summer camp in Long Lake, New York.
+Future Oscar-winning actor Adrien Brody attended the camp.
 His son, Marc Katz, and Susan Katz later took over the camp.

 Katz continued to conduct until the month before his death.

-Personal life
+Personal life and death

-David and Jeanne had four children: Mathew, Michael, Marc and Melinda.
+David and Jeanne had four children: Mathew, Michael, Marc, and Melinda.
 Jeannie Katz also founded the Queens Council on the Arts in 1966, which helps promote and develop the arts in the county of Queens, New York.
+His wife was killed in a car accident–struck and killed by a drunk driver, and he raised the four children.

 In recognition of his work with the orchestra, David Katz received the Mayor's Award of Honor for Arts and Culture from Mayor Ed Koch in 1982.

 Katz died from cancer at his home in Forest Hills on May 20, 1987, aged 62.

+His daughter Melinda Katz is Queens County District Attorney, and has been the 19th Borough President of Queens, a Member of the New York City Council, and a Member of the New York State Assembly.